sciZer0/newdiscoveries/c/README.md

 On the other hand,

-> ### Energy is the resource for System to do Work.
+> **Energy is the resource for System to do Work.**

-Importantly, there are Target Works and Non-Target Works.

-Target Work is a work that is the target for System to do.
+--

+## 2.2.
+New Concept of Work and New Concept of Energy

+In my opinion,

+> **Work is the process when System using its resources is pushing an object with a certain Force during some certain time.**

+On the other hand,

-Non-Target Work is Work that isn't the target but is unavoidable for System to do while doing Target Work-- meaning is additional but unavoidable.
+> **Energy is the resource for System to do Work**

-Of course, not all of Energies are spent on (are converted into) the Target Works.
-Those Energies that are spent on Non-Target Works, we consider our losses. *More on it a bit below.*

 --